mohammadkamel74/Face_Recognition_smile_pattern/README.md

 ### 2) Face Detection using Har Cascade

 Haar Cascade is a machine learning object detection algorithm proposed by Paul Viola and Michael Jones.
-In this project  we used Haar Cascade method to extract the face in the first frame of video.
+In this project  we used Haar Cascade method to extract the face in the first frame of each video.

 ### 3) Smile Detection Using CNN